How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 5. An Older version of the SSL certificate.

-You see, there are many reasons, but the key issue is that a secure connection cannot be established as the SSL certificate is involved in the process.
-And an updated SSL certificate is super essential as it establishes a secure connection.
+There are many reasons, but the critical issue is that a secure connection cannot be established as the SSL certificate is involved.
+An updated SSL certificate is essential as it establishes a secure connection.

-If we had to unravel the methods to fix TLS or SSL protocol error in Google Chrome, there are many of them.
+If we had to unravel the methods to fix TLS or SSL protocol errors in Google Chrome, many of them exist.
 Let’s take a look at them one after the other!

 Some of you might be thinking about how date and time can lead to the SSL protocol error in the browser.
-Actually, it can.
-You see, the SSL certificate that the websites use for security has an expiration date.
+It can.
+You see, the SSL certificate the websites use for security has an expiration date.

 If the date and time of your system are not synced with that of the server, the error can pop up on the screen.
-Make sure you rectify the date and time on your system to get rid of the SSL error in Chrome.
+Make sure you rectify the date and time on your system to eliminate the SSL error in Chrome.

 This is not the spot-on solution for the error, but it is something that you should do regularly.
 Try clearing the browsing history along with the cache data.
-As per the developers, the CSS changes may not be visible if the cache of the machine is not clear.
+As per the developers, the CSS changes may not be visible if the machine’s cache is unclear.

 Deleting browsing data in Google Chrome is easy.